danbev/learning-ai/notes/ggml-split-graph.md

 (gdb) p sched->hv_tensor_backend_ids[ggml_hash(leaf) % sched->hash_set->size]
 $8 = -1
 ```
+This is iterating over all the leafs in the graph and if the leaf does not have
+a backend assigned to it yet it will call assign a backend to it using
+the function `ggml_backend_sched_backend_id_from_cur`.

 So, -1 means that this tensor does not have a backend assigned to it yet.
 ```console
 (gdb) p *leaf_backend_id